MihaiBudurean/sobel-edge-detection-mpi-omp/README.md

 # pc-project
-Image Processing using K-means Clustering, OpenMP and MPI
+Image Processing using Sobel Edge Detection, OpenMP and MPI